 4) Salt bridge:

-A salt bridge or even referred as separator is porous material used to separate the two electrolytes (anode and cathode), but yet to maintain them connected.
+A salt bridge even referred to as a separator is a porous material used to separate the two electrolytes (anode and cathode), but yet to maintain them connected.
 So that the chemical reaction would not stop.

 Lithium-ion Battery Compared to Lead-acid